jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 ### Overview

 GloVe (Global Vectors) is another architecture for learning word embeddings that improves on the skip-gram model by incorporating corpus statistics.
 Since the skip-gram model looks at each window independently, it loses corpus statistics.
-Instead, GloVe uses word co-occurrence counts to capture global information about the corpus. **GloVe learns word embeddings by minimizing the difference between word vector dot products and their log co-occurrence counts.**
+In contrast, GloVe uses word co-occurrence counts to capture global information about the corpus. **GloVe learns word embeddings by minimizing the difference between word vector dot products and their log co-occurrence counts.**

 ### Deep Dive